Council Tax

-The council tax reduction scheme is a way of reducing the amount of council tax someone must pay if they are on a low income.
+The council tax reduction scheme is a set of rules which govern the circumstances in which the amount of council tax a low-income resident has to pay, can be reduced.

 The amount of any reduction is based on a means test, taking individual circumstances into account.